denegrij/CUR/CT-CUR.md

         b.
 AWSCURCrawlerLambdaExecutor
         c.
 AWSS3CURLambdaExecutor

     - An AWS Glue database
         a. athenacurcfn

     - An AWS Glue crawler
         a.
 AWSCURCrawler

-    - Two Lambda functions:
+    - Two Lambda functions
         a.
 AWSCURInitializer (this AWS Lambda Function is triggered by Amazon S3 when a new CUR report file is uploaded (or updated) and starts the AWS Glue Crawler, so it can update the Amazon Athena data catalog).
         b.
 AWSS3CURNotification.

     - An Amazon S3 notification
         a. *random*

 16. Choose **Create**.